sunfanyunn/dotfiles/README.md

 ### js
 * with 'use strict' keyword, omitting declaration can lead to undesirable behaviors
 * remember to refresh page with ctrl-shift R to clear page cache!
+* When using children.length, be careful that even removed elements may affect it!